markjfisher/ed-factions/README.md

     # gradlew stats -q -Pargs="-s 'Exioce'"

+To display multiple factions, (or avoid quoting hell where the faction has single quotes in the name), put the faction name(s) in a file and run it with:

+    # gradlew stats -q -Pargs="-i /path/to/your/faction_list"

+Similarly for multiple systems, use:

+    # gradlew stats -q -Pargs="-j /path/to/your/system_list"

-This will install gradle as required and run the application task to print the statistics out.
+Any of the above will install gradle as required and run the application task to print the statistics out.

-The options are:
+The full options are:

     -f <faction-name>  # Display all systems for named faction.
 Use quotes if the name has spaces in it -t YYYYMMDD        # override the date to display (default to latest in EDSM history) -a                 # show all factions in system
                        #   The default without specifying the flag is to show up to the named faction,
                        #   with a minimum of top 3
+    -i <path/to/file>  # take faction names from <file>, one faction per line - avoids single quote issue of name on command line
-    -s <system-name>   # show information only for one system -d                 # additional debug output
+    -j <path/to/file>  # take system names from <file>, one system per line -s <system-name>   # show information only for one system -d                 # additional debug output
     -h                 # help output